-Is when a modeling agency agrees to represent a model.
+When a modeling agency agrees to represent a model.
 While this sounds very formal, frequently nothing is signed – it is simply a statement of intent that the agency is going to work to find work for the model.
 If the agency requires any type of exclusive contract or has special terms, then they will likely require the model to sign a simple contract that outlines the terms and duration.

 Gig – (See: Booking)